sylveryte/knowledge/studies/go/Go Controls.md

 # Go Controls

+#golang

 ## Variable shadowing

 - blocks shadow variable with same name from outer var
-- Since {## Universe Block} exists, shadowing is possible for packages & other important entities as well
+- Since [[#Universe Block]] exists, shadowing is possible for packages & other important entities as well

 ## Universe Block